DeanLemans/deanlemans.github.io/content/01-projects/vanlife_research.md

 + Consult/ask for advice to experienced vanlifers, so i have to contact someone that does van-life, someone that can help with taxes, and someone for KvK.
 For help and double checking if my findings are correct.

-- van should be self sustaining? at least long term (water catcher, sun pannel, plans?, sun pannel)
++ van should be self sustaining? at least long term (water catcher, sun panel, plans?, sun panel)

 + Ensure the van is safe, so: ventilation, fire safety, electricity management, tool insurance.